Gandalf2004/Custom-1972-CPU/README.md

 ```
 make clean
 ```
-to delete the execulebles and then:
+to delete the executables and then:
 ```
 make
 ```
-to recompile them
+to recompile them.

 ## Documentation of the Instruction Set Architecture (ISA)